HASJ/inb4404/README.md

 # inb4404 - 4chan Thread Downloader

-`inb4404` is a fork from Exceen/4chan-downloader, a lightweight, command-line utility for watching and downloading media from 4chan-style imageboard threads.
+`inb4404` is a fork from [](https://github.com/Exceen/4chan-downloader), a lightweight, command-line utility for watching and downloading media from 4chan-style imageboard threads.
 It is designed to be efficient and resilient, making it easy to archive threads automatically.
+The main functionality added of this fork is the dupe checker.

 ## Features